cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 By default `psql` searches for certificates inside the `~/.postgresql` directory of the current user, but we can use the sslkey, sslcert, sslrootcert options to point libpq to the actual location of the cryptographic material.
-The content of the above files is gathered from the secrets that were previously created by using the `cnp` plugin for kubectl.
+The content of the above files is gathered from the secrets that were previously created by using the `cnpg` plugin for kubectl.

 Now deploy the application: